milangupta4/milangupta4.github.io/_posts/2023-11-07-rajmachi-fort-trek.md

 ---
 layout: post
-title:  "Rajmachi Fort Trek"
+title:  "Rajmachi Fort Trek - A very doable single-day trek near to Mumbai"
 date:   2023-11-07 12:32:07 +0530
 categories: kipchoge
 ---

-# Two trips in October ‘23 to Rajmachi Trek (moved to blog)
+# Rajmachi Trek - An incredibly accessible trek in Lonavala

+Rajmachi fort is an awesome trek with a trailhead at the core of Lonavala.
+I had first stumbled on the trek on a Staycation at Fariyas resort, Lonavala, where the hotel did a guided tour for us to Tungarli dam.
+Rajmachi fort trek has two trailheads - one at Tungarli dam, and the other near to Della Adventure resort.
+The route starting from Tungarli dam is more beautiful, and goes through much more dense greenery, before converging with the jeep track that comes up from Della Resort.

+I did two solo hikes in quick succession in October '23.

-This is a nice trek with a trailhead at the core of Lonavala.
-I comfortably parked my car near one of the fancy resorts in Lonavala, and then started my hike, on two different Sundays in the sultry Maharashtra heat.
+I comfortably parked my car at the free parking near to Della Resort.
+I started my hike, on two different Sundays in the sultry Maharashtra heat.

-### The itinerary
+### The itinerary for Rajmachi Fort trek

 A two hour drive to Lonavala, trailhead starts near Della Resort.
 A comfortable 11km walk to Udhewadi village - very easy walk on a jeep track.
 About a 1-1.5 km uphill walk to the top of the fort, where you get a 360 degree view of the Sahyadris that connect the hill towns of Lonavala and Karjat.